-This lake, which borders Baltimore and Carroll Counties, is as lovely as the pearls under the sun.
+This lake, which borders Baltimore and Carroll counties, is as lovely as the pearls under the sun.
 The reservoir and its surroundings are more beautiful from the lookout spots.
 It’s particularly stunning in the fall when the leaves change color.
-The Patapsco River is the principal water supply for the 3,100-acre (12.55 km2) reservoir located outside Baltimore.
+The Patapsco River is the principal water supply for the 3,100-acre (12.55 square kilometer) reservoir located outside Baltimore.
 You can view a variety of bird species here, including warblers, flycatchers, thrushes, woodpeckers, swallows, and many others.
 Even though swimming is prohibited, you can still row or paddle.
 Spend a pleasant day by the lake listening to the sweet chirping of the birds without the noise of motorboats.
 Rich wildlife species, including white-tailed deer, rabbit, wild turkey, squirrel, several songbirds, and 39 rare and endangered plant species, call the area around the lake home.

 2. Deep Creek Lake

 Deep Creek Lake is the largest inland body of water in Maryland and one of its top attractions, flowing through the Allegheny Mountains.
 It’s not only a terrific place for outdoor sports, but it’s also rather beautiful, thanks to the surrounding forested mountains.
-The 3,900-acre (15.8 km2) lake is ideal for water sports aficionados, with everything offered from tubing and water skiing to wakeboarding and jet skiing.
+The 3,900-acre (15.8 square kilometer) lake is ideal for water sports aficionados, with everything offered from tubing and water skiing to wakeboarding and jet skiing.
 Anglers may expect good fishing conditions, with lots of basses, walleye, trout, yellow perch, and other species to challenge them.
 A wonderful little beach, plenty of covered picnic sites, and excellent hiking paths are available to visitors who want to stay on dry land.
 As you cruise about the lake area, get your cameras ready to photograph animals like great horned owls, red-tailed hawks, opossums, chipmunks, raccoons, skunks, and squirrels.

 1. Prettyboy Reservoir

-The 7,380-acre Prettyboy Reservoir nestles in northern Baltimore County, Maryland, and is the state’s largest reservoir.
+The 7,380-acre (30 square kilometer) Prettyboy Reservoir nestles in northern Baltimore County, Maryland, and is the state’s largest reservoir.
 Its development commenced in 1932 after the construction of the Prettyboy Dam on the Gunpowder River.
 The lake was formed in a sparsely populated area that is rigorously zoned to avoid development.
 Smallmouth bass, largemouth bass, brown and rainbow trout, white perch, and striped bass abound in the lake, making it ideal for fishing.
 Surrounded by lush forests, the area around the reservoir is rich in species and offers spectacular hiking and paddling opportunities.
 White-tailed deer, rabbits, wild turkeys, and different songbirds are all common sightings.
 Hiking on the area’s network of trails, which is also open to horse riding, is particularly popular.